Larceniii/hexworks/README.md

 Buying HEX with ETH is very straight forward, but how much you recieve reduces by half each day you wait.
 So it's important you do not wait!

-## 1 YEAR LONG HEX RELEASE PARTY STARTS DEC 2nd!!
+## THE YEAR LONG HEX RELEASE PARTY STARTS ON DEC 2nd!!
-### WHEN THE TOKEN RELEASE PARTY WILL ENDS, EXCHANGES WILL BE THE ONLY WAY TO GET HEX.
+### WHEN THE PARTY'S OVER EXCHANGES WILL BE THE ONLY WAY TO GET HEX.

 Each day during the token release party the amount of HEX to be released will cut in half